 So that's what's going on here.

-The storm's winds are spreading out, they're not as focused as the center.
+They're not as focused as the center.

-And so what happens is when the storm, let's say, approaches Charleston and uh the tides are three, four feet above normal, and then you start pushing the storm surge into there or close to there, guess what's going to happen?
+And so what happens is when the storm, let's say, approaches Charleston and the tides are three, four feet above normal, and then you start pushing the storm surge into there or close to there, guess what's going to happen?

 This one's going to continue to pick off Cape Fear, Cape Lookout, go just west of Hatteras.

-We believe that's we've had that track for four days.
+We believe that's, we've had that track for four days.

 We're sticking to it.